XKirby/SMT3HD-Modern-Stats-System/README.md

 - Incompatible with the previously mentioned *Cursed Gospel* and *Compendium Discounts* mods since they had to be manually included.
 - Unfortunately, this will not be compatible with the upcoming overhaul mod by Zephhyr, Insaniax.
 Instead, he's going to partially incorporate my addtions/changes to his mod in a way that works for him.
 - Quality of Death by MatthiewPurple is compatible as I've been personally testing my mod with QoD locally.
-- ~~The formula for Magic Damage is kinda nutty, making Ragnarok from Surt ***ridiculously overpowered***.
-It's still survivable, but expect to go in there with either resistance or immunities, it hurts.~~ This has mostly been addressed.
+- The formula for Magic Damage is kinda nuts with Surt's Ragnarok.
+It's survivable, but expect to get chunked hard.
 - *This really wasn't planned to be an entire rebalance mod.* I really just wanted to see if I could increase the stat caps first, but then adding Intelligence back in, among other things, kinda just happened.
 With this in mind, I will not be rebalancing much more with this, if anything.

 ### Credits